- Fuel Cell Cars

 - Wind Power

 - STEM Education

-The Electrolyzer 5 is a PEM Electrolyser with water tanks, hydrogen and oxygen storage tanks.
-The Electrolyzer 5 produces and stores hydrogen and oxygen simply by adding de-ionized water and an electric load.
+The Single Electrolyzer Kit (Formerly Electrolyzer 5) is a PEM Electrolyzer with water tanks, hydrogen and oxygen storage tanks.
+The Single Electrolyzer Kit produces and stores hydrogen and oxygen simply by adding de-ionized water and an electric load.
 The Electrolyzer and included tanks each have a magnetic base affixed firmly to their bottom sides so they can placed on the black metal base plate.

 The electrolyzer provided in this set is maintenance-free.
 However, always remember to use fresh, distilled water each time and to drain the water from the storage tanks after use.